IVRPowers/blog/content/post/marketing/us-store-america-cpaas.md

 * Cloud API Speech Resources
 * Professional Services and Technical Support

-All services run Amazon Web Services, Google Cloud or Mircrosoft Azure.
+All our CPaaS services run Amazon Web Services, Google Cloud or Mircrosoft Azure.

 To learn more, go to: http://www.ivrpowers.com/store